Phoenix Bus Accident Attorney

 Local Government Is Difficult to Deal With

-Phoenix will decide whether they want to settle your claim.
-If the answer is yes, they will make you a settlement offer.
-Then, you will negotiate as you would with an insurance company.
+Phoenix will decide whether to settle your claim.
+If they choose to, they will make an offer.
+You negotiate from there — much like dealing with an insurance company.

-The government, as the potential defendant in your case, does not get the final say over your claim.
-If you cannot reach an agreement with them, or if they deny your claim entirely, you can file a lawsuit against them in civil court.
+The government does not get the final say.
+If you cannot reach an agreement or if they deny your claim, you can file a lawsuit in civil court.

 Phoenix has paid millions of dollars to past bus accident victims, and you can hold the city liable for your crash.
 But you need the right attorney to fight for full compensation in your case.
 You need Gallagher & Kennedy.